awslabs/amazon-ecr-credential-helper/README.md

 ## Troubleshooting

+If you have previously authenticated with an ECR repository by using the `docker login` command manually then Docker may have stored an auth token which has since expired.
+Docker will continue to attempt to use that cached auth token instead of utilizing the credential helper.
+You must explicitly remove the previously cached expired token using `docker logout 123456789012.dkr.ecr.us-west-2.amazonaws.com/my-repository`.
+After that Docker will start utilizing the ECR credential helper to fetch fresh credentials, and you will no longer need to use `docker login` or `docker logout`.

 Logs from the Amazon ECR Docker Credential Helper are stored in `~/.ecr/log`.

 For more information about Amazon ECR, see the the